Senate to hold hearing on crisis-plagued federal prisons

 Sen. Dick Durbin, D-Ill., who demanded Michael Carvajal be fired last November amid myriad failings, told the AP in a statement he was dismayed by continuing misconduct within the agency and by its unwillingness to completely cut ties with the former director.

-Carvajal submitted his resignation in January but remained in charge of the Bureau of Prisons until the the new director, Colette Peters, was sworn in on Tuesday following a lengthy search process.
+Carvajal submitted his resignation in January but remained in charge of the Bureau of Prisons until the new director, Colette Peters, was sworn in Tuesday following a lengthy search process.

 On Thursday, the AP reported that Carvajal is staying on through the end of the month as a senior adviser to Peters, the former director of Oregon’s state prison system.